 Gentry — The gentry is the class of country landowners just below the aristocrats, such as baronets, knights, and non-titled squires.
 Unlike the aristocrats above them they did not always migrate to London for the Season each year, often tending to stay in the country.
 Unlike the yeoman farmers below them, they did not get their hands dirty in the actual work of farming.
 In contrast with the stereotype of the day that painted aristocrats as decadent hedonists and the merchant class as greedy vulgarians, the gentry viewed themselves as the keepers of gentility and decent Christian morality.
 Gentry folk and old landed families gained prestige from their long association with the soil they owned and this placed them above the new money of the often richer middle class.
 Gentry men could work in respectable professions if they chose, for example as physicians and barristers.
 They were also active volunteers in their local communities with church associations and civil service, such as unsalaried country magistrates or justices of the peace.

-Gig – A light, two-wheeled, one-horse carriage especially used in the country.
+Gig — A light, two-wheeled, one-horse carriage especially used in the country; only for two people, one of who was the driver; generally without a hood.

 Governess — Basically a babysitter for a teenage girl, who was supposed to keep her out of trouble, educate her in accomplishments, and teach her how to behave like a refined lady.